The Sölvhóll Collection is handmade in Iceland in a limited quantity

 To put it plainly, civilisation may not have been tenable on this little island if there wouldn’t have been sheep.
 So an unbreakable bond was forged between the locals and the sheep, visible to this day on our menus and in our attire, but also in the myriad ovine traditions honoured by Icelanders.
 For example, the annual ‘réttir’ is a local high point of the year.
 After the sheep have been herded they are gathered in a circular pen where they are separated.
 All the farmers in the area (and all their friends and extended family) help each other out with identifying the sheep and bringing them home.
 Of course, all of this takes place with some drink, a lot of ‘baaaahs’ and much merriment, topped off with a dance in the evening.

 Keeping a centuries-old tradition Icelandic sheep farmers choose to keep their sheep up in the mountains during summertime where they roam free.
 Every year, autumn arrives with the monumental task of herding them back down.

-66°North doesn’t want to settle at “sustainable.”
+66°North doesn’t want to settle for “sustainable.”
 We want to help the Earth.
 As Icelanders, we take pride in making things that last, minimizing waste, and living in harmony with nature, as we have done since 1926.
-In 2019, we became carbon neutral, in 2021, we became a bluesign® SYSTEM PARTNER.
+In 2019, we became carbon offset, in 2021, we became a bluesign® SYSTEM PARTNER.
 But to us, these initiatives are only the beginning.